avrgeek/avrgeek.github.io/info/sysadmin.md

 Physical:

-  * PXE Boot Into Hardware Setup Utilitiies (BIOS, Array, other hardware components)
+  * PXE Boot Into Hardware Setup Utilities (BIOS, Array, other hardware components)
   * PXE Boot Into Automated OS Installation (Kickstart for Redhat/CentOS, Preseed for Ubuntu/Debian)

 Virtual:

   * PXE Boot or Templating System

 I prefer to hand-roll a PXE configuration instead of using Cobbler or Foreman.
-The installation system should simple setup a minimum number of packages, and then pass off installation to a configuration management system.
+The installation system should simply setup a minimum number of packages, and then pass off installation to a configuration management system.

 # Manage

   * CFEngine:  The oldest, and also the most complex to setup.
-  * Puppet:  Designed to be easier then CFEngine.
+  * Puppet:  Designed to be easier than CFEngine.
 True for the most part, but requires a bit of work to bootstrap, at least for the pure open source version.
   * Salt:  Need to look at this one.
 Requires a client install (unlike Ansible), but with 0MQ could be far more scalable.
   * Ansible:  I really like the lightweight distribution and no client side libraries required.
 However, I do worry about scalability because of the use of SSH as a transport protocol.
 Although this could be mitigated by a pull architecture, although report collection because a little more difficult.
     * [Ansible](https://github.com/ansible/ansible): Ansible core project